Toward a Wider Web

 By Jason Hopps

-Today, Adeya is the new director of research at the World Wide Web Foundation, the first African to hold the role.
+In August 2020, Adeya was appointed director of research at the World Wide Web Foundation, the first African to hold the role.
 The foundation, co-founded in 2008 by Tim Berners-Lee, the inventor of the World Wide Web, and Rosemary Leith, a Canadian with global experience in finance, tech, and development, focuses on access and affordability, women’s rights online, and data rights.
 Adeya is leading a research team dedicated to achieving a Web that is safe and empowering for everyone.
 In this edited interview, she discusses the relationship between digital tech and development, defines “meaningful connectivity,” and offers advice for young people hungry for a career in IT.

-A: Thank you.
-People think it will be my job to fix the Internet!
+A: People think it will be my job to fix the Internet!
 That’s not true, of course, but I am working to help level the playing field so that everyone can benefit from the Web and digital technologies, especially women, the poor, and those in rural areas.
-Specifically, I will be leading a research agenda that supports our mission to build a safe and empowering Web for everyone.
-The WWW Foundation has published groundbreaking research in areas from Internet access and affordability, to women’s rights online, to privacy and data rights — all focused on low- and middle-income countries that are too often overlooked.
+I am leading a research agenda that supports our mission to build a safe and empowering Web for everyone.
+The WWW Foundation has published groundbreaking research in areas from Internet access and affordability, to women’s rights online, to privacy and data rights—all focused on low- and middle-income countries that are too often overlooked.
 Quality research and evidence are necessary to help drive reforms in the digital sector and attract investment into it.

-mention both the Web and the Internet.
-People often confuse the two, as do I.
+Q: You mention both the Web and the Internet.
+People often confuse the two, as do I. What’s the difference?

 A: Yes, many people think they’re the same thing, but they aren’t.
 The Internet is the underlying infrastructure to transport information — a global network of networks.
 The Web is one of the main tools we use to read and interact with this information.
 It’s thanks to the Web that the Internet became widely accessible and changed our world as it has.